 - Overall, we rate Foreign Affairs Least Biased based on balanced story selection and minimal editorial bias.
 We also rate them High for factual reporting due to proper sourcing of information and having a clean fact check record.

 Factual Reporting: HIGH

 Traffic/Popularity: Medium Traffic

 Foreign Affairs is an American journal of international relations and U.S. foreign policy.
 It has been published bimonthly since 1922 by the Council on Foreign Relations, a nonprofit, 4,900-member organization, think tank, and publisher specializing in U.S. foreign policy and international affairs.
 In 2009, Foreign Affairs launched its new website, ForeignAffairs.com, which offers print and online-only features.
 The current editor is Gideon Rose, and the website lists all staff members.

 Funded by / Ownership

 The Council on Foreign Relations (CFR), an independent membership organization, think tank, and publisher, owns Foreign Affairs.
 The CFR is funded through sales of Foreign Affairs Magazine and donations and grants, which they fully disclose here.

 Analysis / Bias

-In review, Foreign Affairs covers political, economic and social issues from around the world.
-Encyclopedia Britannica describes them as “one of the most prestigious periodicals of its kind in the world.”
-Many articles are long form analysis with minimal use of loaded language such as this: What a War With Iran Would Look Like.
+In review, Foreign Affairs covers political, economic, and social issues worldwide.
+Encyclopedia Britannica describes them as “one of the world’s most prestigious periodicals of its kind.”
+Many articles are long-form analyses with minimal use of loaded language: What a War With Iran Would Look Like.
 This story is properly sourced to credible outlets such as the BBC and Military Times.
-Editorially, Foreign Affairs does not have a favorable view regarding President Trump’s foreign policy: American Foreign Policy Adrift.
-Further, they also tend to have right leaning views regarding Globalization as well as free market economics.
-In general, information is presented with balance and with minimal use of emotional language.
+Editorially, Foreign Affairs does not favor President Trump’s foreign policy: American Foreign Policy Adrift.
+Further, they also tend to have right-leaning views regarding Globalization as well as free-market economics.